 Cannabidiol is not a pharmaceutical, but is better termed as a Nutraceutical.
-Nutraceuticals are products derived from food sources that are purported to provide extra health benefits, in addition to the basic nutritional value found in foods.
+Nutraceuticals are products derived from food sources purported to provide extra health benefits, in addition to the basic nutritional value found in foods.
 The best medical value of cannabis may be in the use of it as a nutritional adjunct.
 When eaten or juiced raw and unheated, cannabis provides acid varieties of the cannabinoids that have additional amazing medical value but don’t get you high.
 Cannabidiol is a cannabinoid that doesn’t affect the mind or behavior.
-It may be useful in reducing pain and inflammation, controlling epileptic seizures, and possibly even treating mental illness and addictions.
+It may be useful in reducing pain and inflammation, controlling epileptic seizures, relaxation, joint relief and possibly even treating mental illness and addictions.

 Cannabidiol from Industrial Hemp

 There’s been much debate suggesting that CBD derived from industrial hemp has the same properties as cannabis-derived CBD, making it a potential alternative for patients who can’t legally access medical marijuana but can legally acquire hemp-derived CBD products.
 A lot of people aren’t entirely familiar with hemp-derived CBD, however.
 Below are some facts about CBD derived from industrial hemp: